Sébastien Loeb: 2023

 Loeb entered the second season of the World Rally-Raid Championship in 2023, driving an upgraded BRX Hunter.

-He kicked off the year by finishing 2nd again behind Toyota Gazoo Racing's Nasser Al-Attiyah and Mathieu Baumel, with the final deficit to car #200 being 1 hour, 20 minutes and 49 seconds.
+Loeb kicked off the year by finishing second again behind Toyota Gazoo Racing's Nasser Al-Attiyah and Mathieu Baumel, with the final deficit to car #200 being 1 hour, 20 minutes and 49 seconds.
 He won seven stages in total with six consecutive stage victories from stage 8 to 13, which is a Dakar Rally record.
 Loeb bounced back from suffering massive time losses on stage 2, where his BRX Hunter suffered multiple punctures, despite receiving a spare wheel from teammate Orlando Terranova.
 He also lost time with mechanical issues, with a tradrod breakage on stage 3 and a minor crash on stage 5, from which he was able to recover from and continue.

 Overheating problems at the start of the Abu Dhabi Desert Challenge set the Frenchman back, and he would virtually fall out of title contention with a crash at the Sonora Rally in Mexico.

 Racing

 Le Mans and sports cars

 As his WRC stature grew, Loeb began to participate in road racing events and tests.
 He first competed in the 24 Hours of Le Mans sports car race in 2005, where he drove for the Pescarolo Sport team's No. 17 entry.
-Reportedly Loeb did much of his preparation for the race by running practice laps around the circuit in the Sony PlayStation 2 video game Gran Turismo 4 aboard a private jet.
-In the race the car was plagued by incidents, but Loeb proved to be able to drive fast for his first race on a closed track.
+Reportedly, Loeb did much of his preparation for the race by running practice laps around the circuit in the Sony PlayStation 2 video game Gran Turismo 4 aboard a private jet.
+In the race, the car was plagued by incidents, but Loeb proved to be able to drive fast for his first race on a closed track.
 Loeb finished second overall in the 2006 24 Hours of Le Mans in a Pescarolo-Judd, between the two Diesel-powered Audi R10.

-Free time in his WRC schedule allows him to race in the French GT Championship (FFSA GT) where he drove a Ferrari 550 Prodrive and a Porsche 911 GT3-RSR as well as in the French Carrera Cup where he achieved top-10 finishes.
-For 2012 Loeb launched Sébastien Loeb Racing which competes in FFSA GT and the European Le Mans Series.
+Free time in his WRC schedule allowed Loeb to race in the French GT Championship (FFSA GT) where he drove a Ferrari 550 Prodrive and a Porsche 911 GT3-RSR as well as in the French Carrera Cup where he achieved top-10 finishes.
+For 2012, he launched Sébastien Loeb Racing which competes in FFSA GT and the European Le Mans Series.
 Loeb drove for his own team at the Circuit de Pau in the French Carrera Cup and won the race.